What Is 5/8 In Inches

 Advanced Concepts: Converting to Other Units

 • Converting to Millimeters: 1 inch is approximately equal to 25.4 millimeters.
-Therefore, 5/8 of an inch is approximately 5/8 * 25.4 mm ≈ 15.875 mm.
+Which means, 5/8 of an inch is approximately 5/8 * 25.4 mm ≈ 15.875 mm.

 • Converting to Centimeters: Since 1 centimeter equals 10 millimeters, 5/8 of an inch is approximately 1.5875 centimeters.